 Finding our name

-Our journey to one names, in three parts
+- Our journey to one name

 When Cabinet agreed to establish the new Ministry in October 2021, they gave the Minister for Disability Issues, Minister for the Public Service and Minister of Health authority to determine its final name.